Do apartments still make good investments?

 However, I’ve always maintained that most new and virtually all off-the-plan units are not "investment grade" properties.

-In fact, many owners of new units have seen their property values drop as well as rents go backwards, which have created serious cash flow problems for some.
+In fact, many owners of new units have seen their property values drop as well as rents go backward, which have created serious cash flow problems for some.

 Ditto, more of us are trading backyards for balconies and courtyards and want to live in medium-density dwellings.